qBraid/lab-notebook-intelligence/README.md

 }
 ```

-If you have multiple servers configured but you would like to disable some for a while, you can do so by using the `disabled` key. `servername2` will be diabled and not available in `@mcp` chat participant.
+If you have multiple servers configured but you would like to disable some for a while, you can do so by using the `disabled` key. `servername2` will be disabled and not available in `@mcp` chat participant.

 ```json
 "mcpServers": {